-Section 14 Sources of Ignition Trivial EICR carried out on the 19/02/2025 Section 15 Waste Control Trivial Caretakers undertake regular checks and bins are stored away from the building.
-Refuse bins are to the rear against brick wall, away from residential block Section 16 Control and Supervision of Contractors and Visitors Trivial Contractors are controlled centrally, and hot works permits are required where necessary.
+Section 16 Control and Supervision of Contractors and Visitors Trivial Contractors are controlled centrally, and hot works permits are required where necessary.
 Section 17 Arson Prevention Trivial There is external lighting, and a door entry system prevents unauthorised access.

-Section 18 Storage Arrangements Tolerable Residents have their own internal store cupboards next to their flat entrances which are kept secure with their own locks.
+Section 18 Storage Arrangements Trivial Residents have their own internal store cupboards next to their flat entrances which are kept secure with their own locks.
 Theres are also external storage set within a compound away from the main block, these are secured by residents with their own locks.
-Storage of wooden crate and broken wooden pallet left in the courtyard near wooden fencing.